pexels pixabay 50987

 PCI compliance for businesses to be aware when billing credit cards

-To safely handle credit card transactions, businesses must follow PCI compliance standards to protect customer data.
+To safely handle credit card transactions (and try to avoid any chargebacks caused by payment fraud), businesses must follow PCI compliance standards to protect customer data.
 Luckily, Epos Now meets these standards, saving you from extra validation steps or fees.

 While credit card processing costs concern small business owners, offering more payment options can increase sales, offsetting fees.
 Be sure to look into and analyze how these fees could impact your profits and find ways to balance them.